-A tried and tested physico-chemical recycling procedure.
+A pilot-scale proven and tested physical-chemical recycling process.

-A physical separation by polymer dissolution.
+A physical separation by polymer dissolution:

+The PolyStyreneLoop concept uses the CreaSolv® technology; allowing for the recycling of construction PS foam and waste and destruction of HBCD, while recovering the bromine in line with the POP regulations from the Basel Convention.
 The CreaSolv® Technology is a development of the Fraunhofer Institute in co-operation with the CreaCycle GmbH.
 CreaSolv® is a registered trademark of CreaCycle GmbH.

 The project is supported by the EU through the LIFE Financial instrument Environmental and Governance Program LIFE 16/ENV/NL/000271